lVlyke/stellar-mod-loader/README.md

 ### External files

 Existing game files and other files that have been manually copied to the **Mod Base Directory** outside of your profile will show up in the UI as **External files**.
 When activating mods for a profile that overwrite external files, the original external files will be moved to a folder called `.sml.bak` while mods are activated.
 The files in the `.sml.bak` folder will be restored back to their original location upon deactivating mods.

+## Mod file overwrite

+You can see which files are being overwritten by specific mods by enabling mod overwrite calculations.
+To enable mod overwrite calculations, click the file icon next to the **Mod Name** header in the mod list.
+Once enabled, file icons will be displayed next to mods that overwrite files from other mods.
+Clicking the file icon will show the list of files being overwritten by that mod.

 ## Game plugins